A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 \eqref{eq:bysum} may then be rewritten as:

 where we have defined $\berror \equiv \berrorc - \sum_{m\in c}\frac{n_m}{n_c}\berrorm$.
-In this scheme, the regression of the lattice energy is implicitly limited by the errors of the independent regressions; therefore, given a good fit for $\bec$ and $\bem$, this is a fairly robust way to predict the lattice energy.
+In this scheme, the regression of the lattice energy is implicitly limited by the errors of the independent regressions; therefore, if we obtained a good fit for $\bec$ and $\bem$, this should be a fairly robust way to predict the lattice energy.

 When we predict the crystal and molecular atomic energies $\bec$ and $\bem$, we obtain RMSEs of \ecrmse \unitz{} and \emrmse \unitz{}, respectively, which are acceptably small compared to the intrinsic variance of the baselined\footnote{To improve the regressions of crystal and molecular energies, we subtract a \textit{baseline} determined by linear regression of the atomic composition on the total energies.} target energies of the test set, which have standard deviations of \ecstd \unitz{} and \emstd \unitz{}, respectively.
 However, the intrinsic variance of the lattice energies is smaller (\ehstd \unitz{}); therefore, the resulting RMSE of \rcmrmse \unitz{} from \eqref{eq:bysum} is very unsatisfactory and suggests that the errors in the independent regressions generally overlap with the lattice energy contributions.